RobertNikolasDaniel/student-cash-ctd-to-futures-basis-model/README.md

 The purpose of this project is not to build a production trading system, but to help students understand the intuition behind:

-CME Treasury futures pricing
-Cheapest-to-Deliver (CTD) dynamics
-Conversion factors
-Implied financing and carry
-Basis trading
-Cash vs futures convergence
+CME Treasury futures pricing, Cheapest-to-Deliver (CTD) dynamics, Conversion factors, Implied financing and carry, Basis trading, Cash vs futures convergence

 Many discussions around Treasury futures remain highly theoretical.
 This project attempts to make the mechanics visual and interactive using a simple Excel framework.